gdjohnson/TK19/concepts/compression.md

 "Sagacity" is [[William James|James]]'s term for discovering a new, illuminating aspect of a whole to isolate and pay attention to.
 Abstraction—which is just instrumental compression or context-stripping—is isomorphic with "conceptualizing"; James writes that the rarest ability is that of seizing "fresh aspects in concrete things," i.e. a new "way of conceiving the subject."
 It is also sagacity which characterizes and drives genius, allowing us to take "novel step[s]" in our thought.
 (See also Kuhn's _paradigm shift_.)

-Darwin's survival of the fittest, or Newton's tile law of squares, are examples of a genius discovering and brining to light the "fitting character" of a document, an appropriate conceptualization or paradigm via abstraction's extraction of property or part.
+Darwin's survival of the fittest, or Newton's tile law of squares, are examples of a genius discovering and brining to light the "fitting character" of a document, an appropriate [[framing|conceptualization]] or paradigm via abstraction's extraction of property or part.

 # Nguyen 2020: Games & the Art of Agency